February 23-24, 2018

 To ensure we are prepared for smart cities that will be increasingly powered, influenced, or controlled by algorithms, Artengine and Impact Hub Ottawa brought together young leaders from the technology, social impact, and creative sectors to explore and examine possible futures for our cities.
 We hosted the Future Cities Forum as an opportunity for knowledge exchange and relationship-building between these sectors, and to provoke critical inquiry about these possible futures.

 Friday February 23rd, 7:00-9:00pm

-We are partnering with the National Capital Commission Urbanism Lab to kick off the Future Cities Forum with an evening of three keynote talks by science-fiction writer and futurist Madeline Ashby, urban designer Ken Greenberg, and professor Tracey Lauriault, a researcher who specializes in big data and the city.
+We partnered with the National Capital Commission Urbanism Lab to kick off the Future Cities Forum with a public event featuring three keynote talks by science-fiction writer and futurist Madeline Ashby, urban designer Ken Greenberg, and professor Tracey Lauriault, a researcher who specializes in big data and the city.

 Youth leaders, students, young professionals

 Saturday February 24th, 9:30am-6:30pm

 We welcomed 60 youth leaders, students, and young professionals from the technology, social impact, and creative sectors – talented individuals who will be involved in shaping the future of our cities in the coming years and decades – who joined us for the second day of the Future Cities Forum.
 We were delighted to have talented young leaders join us from Ottawa, Montréal, and Toronto, with a range of expertise and experiences ranging from advocacy and law to architecture and public policy.